 Why do the words, “News Limited” spring to mind at this point?

-The most important role for the ABC is to provide a counterpoint to an almost universally Right-Wing commercial media.
+The most important role for the ABC is to provide a counterpoint to a dominant, Right-Wing commercial media.
 The best way to eliminate that counterpoint is to privatise our favourite Auntie.